shassen14/gpt_the_office/README.md

 - [ ] Give context text to the generation step
 - [ ] Instead of print statements, use logging library
 - [ ] Things are getting more serious. name cfg files with context
+- [ ] argparse to overwrite some variables.
+Main one is to resume or start